dyavadi8769/dyavadi8769.github.io/contents/Results.md

 #### Human-in-the-Loop Verification in Action

-In our real-time trial for College Station, Texas (Figure 5), the system identified a low severity condition under “Clear Sky” weather, with a temperature of 30.9°C and wind speed of 3.9 m/s.
-Given the low severity threshold, the alert was routed through a human verification loop, prompting the operator for approval before escalation.
+In our real-time trial for College Station, Texas (Figure 5), the system identified a Medium severity condition under “Heavy Intensity Rain” weather, with a temperature of 18.33°C and wind speed of 8.13 m/s.
+Given the medium severity threshold, the alert was routed through a human verification loop, prompting the operator for approval before escalation.
 Upon approval (Figure 6), the system dispatched an alert via SMTP-secured email to the designated stakeholders.

 <p align="center">
   <img src="static/assets/img/monitor.jpg" alt="Figure 5: Console Weather Monitoring" width="700"/>